lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 - MacCulloch, pp. 769--787, 794--806, 830--838.
 - Thomas Paine, *Age of Reason*; Friedrich Schleiermacher, *On Religion*.
-- **Short writing assignment 6:** Friedrich Schleiermacher's On Religion attempts to answer Christianity's "cultured despisers."
+- **DUE: Short writing assignment 6:** Friedrich Schleiermacher's On Religion attempts to answer Christianity's "cultured despisers."
 Having read Schleiermacher and Paine, how do you think Schleiermacher would respond to Paine?
 Write two full double-spaced pages.
 Use quotations from the primary sources as evidence in your response.

 ### Tuesday, April 13: Christianity in North and South America